Title: Playtime Is Over

 Year: 2014

-LCD screens, fabrics and other props.
+Materials: Metal eyeglasses, walls, furniture, surveillance camera systems, LCD screens, fabrics, and other props.

-Documentation from The Moving Museum at Shishane Autopark in Istanbul
+Documentation: From The Moving Museum at Shishane Autopark in Istanbul

-Title: FORECAST
+Title: Forecast

 Artist: Anne de Vries